VennapusaManoj1998/Real-Time-Data-Streaming-with-Kafka-and-AWS-Project/README.md

 # Real-Time-Data-Streaming-with-Kafka-and-AWS-Project

 In this project, I've crafted a real-time data analysis solution for swift insights into the dynamic financial landscape.
-Utilizing advanced technologies like Apache Kafka, AWS Glue, and Athena, the project aims to streamline data processing and empower decision-makers with timely information for navigating the complexities of stock markets.
+Utilizing advanced technologies like Apache Kafka, AWS Glue, and Athena, the project aims to streamline data processing and empower decision-makers with timely information for navigating the complexities.